microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 2. Waveforms:
 * 	Amplitude of the signal – 3.3V
-* 	Frequency of the signal – 250Hz (The Example demonstrates signal frequency as constant parameter.
-Firmware source code can be modified to change the frequency of signal.)
+* 	Frequency of the signal – 100Hz (DAC register update frequency can be modified by changing timer period to change the frequency of the generated signal.)

 Figure 1 shows an overview of the Signal Generator Example.